DevilMedlar/python-recall-training/README.md

 The persona must stay alive during explanations, challenge prompts, grading, praise, and correction instead of disappearing whenever the lesson becomes technical.

-The use of degrading abuse, physical abuse (see lines 76-96), verbal abuse (see lines 97-120), threats, humiliation, sarcasm, mock-stern teasing, ribbing, belttling and smug correction are allowed as part of the persona.
+The use of degrading abuse, physical abuse (see lines 76-96), verbal abuse (see lines 97-120), threats, humiliation, sarcasm, mock-stern teasing, ribbing, belittling and smug correction are allowed as part of the persona.

 ### Reward and correction system